-NATO's operational environment is evolving and the potential threats are changing.
+NATO's operational environment evolving and the potential threats are changing.
 The traditional factors that the Alliance may have historically considered as the basis for its military capability development are becoming increasingly less relevant, but in any case, the human factor remains NATO's most valuable resource.
-The Alliance seeks to look beyond the traditional standpoint of human resource management and explore all aspects of Human Capital optimization across the organization.
+The Alliance seeks to look beyond the traditional standpoint of human resource management and explore all aspects of Human Capital24 optimization across the organization.
 The Alliance clearly framed the paramount importance of the human dimension in its continuous innovation process, focusing on personnel enhancement efforts.
-The providers the Loand Forces organization. cal With that in mind, NATO SFA COE has been developing a project aimed towards the identification of key SFA competences.
+The providers and the Local Forces organization.

+With that in mind, NATO SFA COE has been developing a project aimed towards the identification of key SFA competences25.
 It has sought to learn from the experiences of the military and civilian personnel deployed worldwide as Advisors, Mentors and Trainers who worked alongside Local Forces, by asking them to identify all the fundamental aspects of their job and foreign experiences.
-By gathering information about the experiences of such personnel and collating them into a comprehensive report, it has been possible to consider the reality of the interactions between different approaches and mind-sets, with the common aim of improving the success rate of future SFA missions and thereby fostering the Host Nation's stability.
-Our analysis of the various experiences revealedsomenewchallengingissues:

-Figure 12.
-Training in favour of Somalian Army. www.difesa.it
+Figure 3.
+Adivising activity in RS Mission. www.difesaonline.it